Making a Custom OFDM Measurement Using legacy Resource Interface = Type1 associated API properties

 The Resource Modulation file must always have the same number of values as the Resource Map file.
 However, not all Resource Modulation values are actually used by the demodulator.
 This is because some subcarriers have no modulation (Resource Type 4 or 5) and some are defined in separate I-Q files (Resource Types 1 and 3, see next section).
 The Resource Modulation values provided for these subcarriers will thus be ignored and can be set to any number desired, even numbers assigned to other formats.
 In the example shown above, zero is used as a placeholder even though it usually means ‘unknown‘ modulation format.

-Preamble I-Q File
+Reference Preamble I-Q File

-The Preamble I-Q file defines the expected I and Q values for each preamble subcarrier.
+The Preamble I-Q file defines the expected (reference) I and Q values for each preamble subcarrier.
 This file contains I and Q values for every preamble subcarrier (Resource Type 3) defined in the Resource Map file.
 Each time the demodulator encounters a “3” in the Resource Map file, it reads the next two values from the Preamble I-Q file and uses these values as the ideal I-Q location for that preamble subcarrier.

 The "I" value is listed first, then the Q value second – do not swap the values!